Skip to content

 Things to Do:

-• Walking through the palace’s courtyard and watching the beautiful fountain in the front of the first gate.
+• Walking through the palace’s courtyard and watching the beautiful fountain before the first gate.

 • Strolling through the gardens that encircled the palace, taking photos with your companions.

-• Step out in front of the Bosphorus and take in the breathtaking views and refreshing breeze.
+• Step out before the Bosphorus and enjoy the breathtaking views and refreshing breeze.
 Don’t forget to capture beautiful shots.

-• Have a tour inside the palace to explore the imperial extravagance using gold in every nook, even in the ceiling.
+• Tour the palace to explore the imperial extravagance using gold in every nook, even in the ceiling.

 • After a long walk around the palace, have a cup of coffee in the Harem section.